rgjertsen/Withings-Weight-Notification/README.md

-This blueprint sets up an automation in Home Assistant that send a notification to your phone with the changes in your weight since the last weighing and the changes from the last month.

 Weight Change Notification Automation
-This automation sends a notification whenever your weight changes, including the change since the last measurement and over the last month.
+This repository contains a Home Assistant automation blueprint that sends a notification whenever your weight changes, including the change since the last measurement and over the last month.

+Table of Contents
+Overview
 Requirements
+Installation
+1. Set Up the SQL Sensor
+2. Import the Blueprint
+3. Create the Automation
+Configuration
+Troubleshooting
+Acknowledgments
+Overview
+This automation helps you keep track of your weight changes by sending you notifications that include:

+The change since your last measurement.
+The change over the last month.

+Note: The above image is an example of how the notification may appear on your device.

+Requirements
+Home Assistant (latest version recommended)
-Home Assistant SQL Integration: This automation requires the SQL integration to be set up in your Home Assistant instance.
+SQL Integration in Home Assistant
+Weight Sensor (e.g., from a smart scale like Withings) Notification Service (e.g., Mobile App notifications) Installation
+1. Set Up the SQL Sensor
-SQL Sensor: You need to create an SQL sensor that retrieves your weight from one month ago.
+The automation requires an SQL sensor to retrieve your weight from one month ago.
+Follow these steps to set it up:

-Setting Up the SQL Sensor
-Install the SQL Integration:
+a.
+Install the SQL Integration

-Navigate to Settings > Devices & Services > Integrations.
+Go to Settings > Devices & Services > Integrations.

-Click on Add Integration and search for SQL.
+Click on Add Integration.

+Search for SQL and select it.

+Enter the database URL:

+perl
+Kopier kode
+sqlite:////config/home-assistant_v2.db
+Note: The number of slashes (////) is important for SQLite databases.

+b.
+Create the SQL Sensor
-Follow the prompts to install the SQL integration.
+After adding the SQL integration, you'll need to configure the sensor.

-Configure the SQL Sensor:
+Use the following settings:

-Sensor Name: Weight_One_Month_Ago (or any name you prefer).
+Name: Weight One Month Ago (or any name you prefer)

-Database URL: For the default SQLite database, use sqlite:////config/home-assistant_v2.db.

-Ensure the number of slashes (////) is correct for SQLite.
-SQL Query:
+Query:

 sql
 Kopier kode